Queen Rania Decries 'Global Disorder', Urges Just Resolution To Palestinian-Israeli Conflict At Cernobbio Forum

-Queen Rania Al Abdullah called on the global community to uphold international humanitarian law and demand accountability for injustices, explaining that Western double standards on Israel's war on Gaza have contributed to a "loss of faith in the rules and moral standards meant to govern our world."
+AMMAN - her majesty Queen Rania called on the global community to uphold international humanitarian law and demand accountability for injustices, explaining that Western double standards on Israel's war on Gaza have contributed to a“loss of faith in the rules and moral standards meant to govern our world.”

-"The people of the world deserve a global system they can trust – free of prejudice, moral loopholes, and deadly blind spots.
-And trust in that system has become intrinsically tied to the fate of the Palestinian people," she said, urging European countries to weigh their responses to this conflict against their proclaimed values.
+“The people of the world deserve a global system they can trust – free of prejudice, moral loopholes, and deadly blind spots.
+And trust in that system has become intrinsically tied to the fate of the Palestinian people,” she said, urging European countries to weigh their responses to this conflict against their proclaimed values, according to a statement from Her Majesty Office.

-"From the United Nations, to the International Court of Justice, to the UN Declaration of Human Rights, the world came together to establish norms for a future better than its past, a future based on the values of the UN Charter: peace, justice, and human rights," she said.
+“From the United Nations, to the International Court of Justice, to the UN Declaration of Human Rights, the world came together to establish norms for a future better than its past-a future based on the values of the UN Charter: peace, justice, and human rights," the statement said.

 However, many around the world are struggling to believe in the integrity and impartiality of these norms, Queen Rania explained at the annual forum titled 'Intelligence on the World, Europe, and Italy.'